sauravsoni6377/ChatApp/README.md

 - **Online Status Indicator**: Shows which users are currently online.
 - **File Attachments**: Supports uploads and attachments during chats.
 - **Auto-Scrolling:** Automatically scrolls to the latest message for a seamless user experience.
-- Authentication: Secure user authentication for private chats.
+- **Authentication**: Secure user authentication for private chats.
 - Modern UI: Clean and intuitive interface built with React.js.

 ## Technology Stack